 The old saying, “Seeing is believing,” is deceptive.
 The better old saying is, “Don’t believe anything you hear, and only half of what you see.”
 Still, reminding ourselves constantly to be on guard is fatiguing.
 Just the ticket to keep people worn down—keep ’em amused and too tired to stand up, unite, cooperate.
 Power, real power though, is in numbers, people numbers.

 John and Robert remind us of some important facts of commercial broadcasting.
 The broadcast spectrum is publicly owned, meaning we the people own it.
 The government licenses portions of the spectrum free, under the condition that the licensees use it to serve the public interest.
 Not only is this condition not enforced, it’s completely ignored.
 “The foundation of an effective democracy is credible elections, and broadcasting on the publicly owned airwaves is singularly positioned to make outstanding elections possible.”
 True enough, if it weren’t for the overwhelming commercial interests—read advertising revenue—of the recipients of those licenses getting in the way of serving the public interest.
 Not only has advertising gotten in the way of real journalism, it’s taking its place.
 In the early years of TV, political advertising was considered uncouth.
 Gradually, politicians and station owners have gotten over their revulsion.
-TV presidential election ads nearly double between 2008 and 2012.
+TV presidential election ads nearly doubled between 2008 and 2012.
 To put that into perspective, what was a minuscule percentage of TV station revenue in the ’50s, less than 3%, has become a major source of profit for television, increasing to over 20% of income, and in some battle-state markets, over one third.
 It’s a gross perversion of democracy and the First Amendment.
-The amount of money you have to throw at TV advertising in turn defines the amount of “free speech” you have to exercise.
+The amount of money one has to throw at TV advertising in turn defines the amount of “free speech” one has to exercise.
 Along with the billions spent on political ads, there’s the consolidation of media ownership into yet fewer hands.
 Local stations used to be locally owned, limited to one per market, and no more than five stations total.
 Those limits are gone.
 Not only have they been increased, there is no limit except as a percentage of the total American market, 39%.
 But even that limit is riddled with loopholes that allowed one owner a total market coverage of 45%.
 Take that along with all the other consolidation of corporate ownership, e.g., Microsoft, Apple, Walmart, Amazon, Google, Yahoo, and we’ve got indescribable concentrations of money and “free speech.”

 Whole cable programs are devoted to “deep, searching” discussions of particular ads; television loves the visual and the chance to “cover” campaigns without ever leaving the studio.
 This is an ideal way for corporate broadcasters to cover politics: it is cheap and easy to do, takes no particular skill or intelligence, reaffirms that the Commercial is King, and reminds candidates that the path to news coverage goes through the ad sales department.

-We get a history lesson on “public” television.
+We get a history lesson on public television.
 Lyndon Johnson saw the need for non-commercial, independent media, especially considering the power of broadcast.
-He spearheaded the start of public television in 1967, a project that nearly failed, and ultimately severely hobbled by congress, who also recognized the power and feared it.
+He spearheaded the start of public television in 1967, a project that nearly failed, and ultimately severely hobbled by congress, who recognized the power of TV and feared it.
 The idea was to have publicly funded television, through the government, but not run by it, free from commercial restraints, untouched by government influence; a truly free and independent system that could give us what we need over what we want.
 Johnson and the Carnegie Corporation even had a plan for funding the system through an excise tax on TV set sales.
 That tax was never approved.
 Had it been, the annual budget would be in the neighborhood of $4 billion USD as of 2012, nearly ten times the piddling current federal budget.
 Today, unlike most developed countries, we have a “public” broadcasting system constantly begging for money, cash strapped, and dependent on corporate and private donations—not public in any way.
 It’s a broadcasting system of the feeble, by the feeble, and for the feeble.

 After clarifying the state of mega-media corporations, we get a chapter of “The Rise and Fall of Professional Journalism.”
 It’s a tale that takes us from the early days of the Union, contrasting the proliferation of small, local, independent newspapers, to the rise of giant national conglomerates dominating the market.
 The consequences of this shift of power and influence, and how that carries into electronic media, is outlined.